 In Ukraine, female war reporters build on legacy of pioneers

-The female journalists covering Russia’s punishing invasion of Ukraine owe a debt to the work of their 20th-century predecessors
+The female journalists covering Russia's brutal invasion of Ukraine owe a debt to the work of their 20th-century predecessors

 In Ukraine, female war reporters build on legacy of pioneersShow all 6